Moonton: History

-Moonton's first video game, the tower defense (TD) game Magic Rush: Heroes, was released on 6 April 2015.
+Moonton was launched in Shanghai, China in July 2014.
+The company's first commercial release came in April 2015 with Magic Rush: Heroes, a role-playing game that launched worldwide excluding the domestic Chinese market.
 Following the completion of Magic Rush: Heroes, Moonton began development for a multiplayer online battle arena (MOBA) game.
-Mobile Legends was released as Mobile Legends: 5v5 MOBA in 2016, and became popular in Southeast Asia, notably in Indonesia, Philippines and Malaysia, where it was the most-downloaded free mobile game app among iPhone users in 2017.
+Moonton launched Mobile Legends: Bang Bang (MLBB) in November 2016, released worldwide excluding mainland China.
+It became popular in Southeast Asia, notably in Indonesia, Philippines and Malaysia, where it was the most-downloaded free mobile game app among iPhone users in 2017.
 The game is distributed by Skystone in the United States.